 A number of speakers and panelists assessed the advantages of cohesive service platforms and cloud data architecture.
 We learned a great deal from in-depth discussions beyond the initial “lift and shift” migration to the cloud that is really a pure hardware play to the true advantages of cloud PaaS (Platform as a Service).
 Low-code/no-code systems have grown in popularity because of their ease of implementation and use, providing a tangible stepping stone for providers looking to begin their digital transition.

 No gathering of insurance and technology thought leaders would be complete without an assessment of the growing risks from climate change and the increasingly brazen hacking and ransomware attacks.
 We heard the latest from cybersecurity industry professionals on the migration of risk from holding data for ransom vs. the emerging threat of releasing personal, private and proprietary data — and best practices in the preparation, mitigation and aftermath of unexpected events.

-Or to learn more about DRC, email Robert Whitton, our VP of Business Development, at firstname.lastname@example.org to set up a meeting.
+We’re looking forward to seeing you at the upcoming InsureTech San Diego conferences: CAS 11/7 thru 11/10, WSIA 11/16 thru 19 and DIGIN 12/8 thru 12/10.
+To learn more about DRC, email Robert Whitton, our VP of Business Development, at email@example.com to set up a meeting.
 To register or learn more about InsureTech Connect click here.